 Medical malpractice often results in devastating consequences for victims.
 Sometimes malpractice changes victims’ lives permanently.
 Although they are among the most respected members of society, doctors and other medical professionals can and do make mistakes.
 They are also sometimes negligent in their behavior.

 In the fall of 2021, a prominent Virginia Beach medical professional was arrested during a traffic stop.
-His name is Dr. John Mancoll, and he has been performing cosmetic and reconstructive surgery for two decades.
-His charges: three drug felonies and one misdemeanor charge for larceny.
+His name is Dr. John Mancoll, and he performed cosmetic and reconstructive surgery for two decades.
+His original charges: possession of a controlled substance and larceny.

 Drug Use and Medical Malpractice